mazzi/keithfembot/README.md

 DADJOKE_URL is a jokes service.

 TIMEZONE is the TZ where the bot is running.
 Usually paired with airtime service TZ.
+If not set 'Europe/Berlin' will be used.

 <sub><sup>Keith F'em, a community radio experiment, is presented by Keith in conjunction with SP2. hello@keithfem.com</sup></sub>